holuwateemeeleyin/GO/README.md

 # GO

-Daily learning of Golang.
+My Journey to Golang

-This repo is for daily updates on what I learn.
+This repo is for updates on what I learn and lessons.